gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 application-specific Repository interfaces — a convenient and powerful abstraction.

-To support [vmware-gemfire-short-name]'s OQL Query language extensions and preserve portability across different data stores, [spring-data-gemfire-name] adds support for OQL Query extensions by using Java annotations.
+To support GemFire's OQL Query language extensions and preserve portability across different data stores, Spring Data for VMware GemFire adds support for OQL Query extensions by using Java annotations.
 These annotations are ignored by other Spring Data Repository implementations (such as Spring Data JPA or Spring Data Redis) that do not have similar query language features.

-For example, many data stores most likely do not implement [vmware-gemfire-short-name]'s OQL `IMPORT` keyword.
+For example, many data stores most likely do not implement GemFire's OQL `IMPORT` keyword.
 Implementing `IMPORT` as an annotation (that is, `@Import`) rather than as part of the query method signature (specifically, the method 'name') does not interfere with the parsing infrastructure when evaluating the query method name to construct another data store language appropriate query.

-The set of [vmware-gemfire-short-name] OQL Query language extensions that are supported by [spring-data-gemfire-name] include the following:
+The set of GemFire OQL Query language extensions that are supported by Spring Data for VMware GemFire include the following:

 <table>
   <caption>Table 2.
-Supported [vmware-gemfire-short-name] OQL extensions for Repository query methods</caption>
+Supported GemFire OQL extensions for Repository query methods</caption>
   <colgroup>
     <col style="width: 11%" />
     <col style="width: 29%" />